Johanna and Clark were sitting at tea one afternoon when suddenly Bob hopped over to their table.

 Bob turned to her companion.

-“Carl, you talk to her.
+“Clark, you talk to her.
 Get her to change her mind.”

-Carl merely looked at Bob and then started licking his paw.
+Clark merely looked at Bob and then started licking his paw.
 Johanna took another sip of tea.
 Bob’s ears drooped as he turned and walked away.

 “Honestly,” said Johanna, “I don’t know what to do to discourage him.
 Every few days, he pesters me about another race.
 What should I do?”

-Carl thought for a minute while he scratched himself.
+Clark thought for a minute while he scratched himself.